Bree Van de Kamp: Season 8

 Chuck starts to dig deeper into Gabrielle's stepfather's disappearance.
 Gabrielle tells Bree that Chuck brought them in for questioning and Bree snaps, causing her to head to a motel.
-When she arrives she sits at a table in her room, pulls out a bottle of wine and a gun, and begins talking to the spirit of Mary Alice.
-Bree asks her asking if she is happy after having killed herself who replies, "I'm not unhappy".
+When she arrives, she sits at a table in her room, pulls out a bottle of wine and a gun, and begins talking to the spirit of Mary Alice who has appeared sitting in front of her.
+Bree asks her if she is happy after having killed herself and Mary Alice replies, "I'm not unhappy".
 Bree is ready to kill herself when Renee kicks in the door, mistakenly believing Bree is with Ben.
-After yelling, threatening to hit her and telling her she's "nothing more than a skank in a Nancy Reagan nightie", Renee notices the gun and the note.
-After reading it she takes Bree home and stays there to make sure she's okay.
+After yelling, threatening to hit her, and telling her she's "nothing more than a skank in a Nancy Reagan nightie", Renee notices the gun and the note.
+After reading it, she takes Bree home and stays there to make sure she's okay.
 When Renee says she won't let a friend die, Bree points out they're not quite friends, hurting Renee.
 She confesses to Bree how her own mother committed suicide and makes Bree see it's not the way out.
 Bree is happy at first, more so when she hears Chuck was killed in a hit-and-run.
 However, when she opens her mailbox, she finds a note saying "You're welcome."